The Hop Churches Circuit

 From Ashperton church rejoin the A417 turning left.
 After a little less than a mile take the first lane on the right towards Canon Frome, then the first left between gateposts up the drive to Canon Frome Court.
 This imposing old house is now home to a farm community – the estate church of St James is to the right.
 Stretton Grandison and the church of St Lawrence is just 1.5 miles from here – return to the A417, turn right, and then take the first lane on the right as the road bears left.

 From St Lawrence we now head along the bottom of the Frome valley to Yarkhill – return to the A417, turning left and then soon right into Watery Lane.
 This leads us directly to the church of St John the Baptist on to the right.
 From Yarkhill church we carry straight on to a T junction, turning left over the railway and soon reaching the A438.
 Cross the main road with care and go straight on up the lane: you will soon see the oddly truncated spire of St Mary to your left.
-Carry on up the lane beyond the church, taking the first left turning towards Tarrington.
-Take School Lane past the community hall and the church of St Mary and St James will appear on the right.
+Carry on up the lane beyond the church, taking the first left over a stile turning towards Tarrington.
+This is a rather rough track (technically a footpath rather than a bridleway) and you will have to lug your bike over a couple of gates as well as the stile (the alternative is the main road !).
+Take School Lane past the community hall and the church of St Philip and St James will appear on the right.
 From here we head back towards Ledbury on the A438, but we do not have too far to go on the main road, heading straight across the Trumpet crossroads with its black and white pub and taking the first lane on the left towards Munsley.
 After a very pleasant scenic section, the tiny church of St Bartholomew will come into sight on the left.
 From here we take the right fork at the next junction and soon come back to the B4214 where we can either turn left back to Bosbury, or right to return to Ledbury.

 A map of the circuit can be found here